DoanCV/MATLAB/README.md

 # MATLAB
-Sample coursework in: <br> Signal and Systems Analysis, Digital Signal Processing, Communication Theory, MATLAB Signal Processing Seminar <br> To run the built in function from these files, the DSP, Signal Processing and Communications Toolboxes are necessary
+Sample coursework in: <br> Signal and Systems Analysis, Digital Signal Processing, Communication Theory, MATLAB Signal Processing Seminar <br><br> To run the built in function from these files, the DSP, Signal Processing and Communications Toolboxes are necessary